Table of Contents

 Intellectual disability is thought to follow certain triggers that alter the development of the child’s brain and cognitive function in uterine life or after birth.

-Fetal abnormalities such as NTDs are genetically determined and the presence of such defects leads to the compromise of brain maturation and cognitive development thus intellectual disability.
-Some genetic conditions are associated with impaired intellectual ability:
+Fetal abnormalities such as NTDs are genetically determined, and the presence of such defects leads to the compromise of brain maturation and cognitive development thus leading to intellectual disability.

 Some genetic conditions are associated with impaired intellectual ability:

-- Down syndrome: results from nondisjunction in meiosis II that leads to trisomy 21 and manifestation as patients with low intellectual ability and physical features.
+- Down syndrome: results from nondisjunction in meiosis II that leads to trisomy 21.
+It manifests as patients with low intellectual ability and recognizable physical features.

-- Cri-du-chat syndrome: results from deletion of one pair of genes at chromosome 5p3.
+- Cri-du-chat syndrome: results from deletion of one pair of genes on chromosome 5p3.

 Tuberous sclerosis is inherited in an autosomal dominant pattern and results from mutation of the gene that forms the ectoderm.
-Lack of expression of this gene hinders the development of the derivatives of the ectoderm which include nervous tissue thus intellectual disability.
+Lack of expression of this gene hinders the development of the derivatives of the ectoderm which include nervous tissue, thus leading to intellectual disability.
 Skin manifestations of angiofibroma and macules are also seen.

-Phenylketonuria is an autosomal recessive disease characterized by a defective enzyme used in the breakdown of phenylalanine thus it accumulates in the body.
-The chemical is toxic to the brain and accumulation in developmental stages of life leads to cognitive impairment.
+Phenylketonuria is an autosomal recessive disease characterized by a defective enzyme used in the breakdown of phenylalanine, thus the amino acid accumulates in the body.
+The chemical is toxic to the brain, and accumulation in developmental stages of life leads to cognitive impairment.
 It has associated symptoms of hypertonia, hyperreflexia, musty color of urine and sweat.
-Seizures and tremors may also be seen in extreme nervous system damage.
+Seizures and tremors may also occur in extreme nervous system damage.

-Fragile X syndrome is an X linked inherited disorder that is characterized by constriction of the X chromosome at Xq27.3 which renders the X chromosome fragile and breaks off easily.
-It is more common in males and presents with delayed speech development, restless, hyperactive, inattentiveness, social withdrawal, and depression.
+Fragile X syndrome is an X linked inherited disorder that is characterized by constriction of the X chromosome at Xq27.3 which renders the X chromosome fragile, and it breaks off easily.
+It is more common in males and presents with delayed speech development, restlessness, hyperactivity, inattentiveness, social withdrawal and depression.